Skip to contents

 )

-For categorical signature:
+For multi-categorical signature:

 signature <- data.frame(